 The FP-90X can be the perfect piano for the demanding player.
 If you are after quality and can afford the price tag, this might be the ideal option.

 This is no surprise once you learn that the company has been manufacturing pianos since 1887.
-They took almost a century and a half to perfect their craft to a point it can only compete with the best in the world.
+It took almost a century and a half to perfect its craft to a point where it can only compete with the best in the world.
 This quality in craftsmanship cascades into their electronic piano department, making them quality instruments, to say the least.